Jordan Lawlar: Professional career

-Lawlar was optioned to Triple–A Reno to begin the 2024 season.
+Lawlar was optioned to Reno to begin the 2024 season.
 On March 27, 2024, it was announced that Lawlar would miss 8–10 weeks after undergoing thumb surgery.
 The injury stemmed from an incident in which he had suffered a ruptured ulnar collateral ligament of his thumb trying to pick up a ball during a spring training game.
-He ultimately played in 23 total games in 2024 for Reno, Amarillo, and the ACL Diamondbacks.
-Following the 2024 season, Lawlar announced he would play winter league baseball for Tigres del Licey of the Dominican Professional Baseball League.
+He ultimately played in 23 total games in 2024 for Reno, Amarillo, and the ACL Diamondbacks and hit .318 with two home runs.
+He did not appear in a game for the Diamondbacks.
+Following the 2024 season, Lawlar played winter league baseball for Tigres del Licey of the Dominican Professional Baseball League.

-The Diamondbacks optioned Lawlar to Triple-A Reno to begin the 2025 season.
-On May 12, the Diamondbacks called Lawlar back up.
+The Diamondbacks optioned Lawlar to Reno to begin the 2025 season.
+On May 12, the Diamondbacks recalled Lawlar.
+Lawlar played in a total of 28 games for the Diamondbacks and hit .182 with five RBI.
+With Reno, he appeared in 63 games and batted .313 with 11 home runs, 50 RBI, and 20 stolen bases.
+Following the 2025 season, Lawlar announced that he would return to play winter league baseball for the Tigres del Licey of the Dominican Professional Baseball League and that he would be playing center field.

-Following the 2025 season, Lawlar announced that he would return to play winter league baseball for the Tigres del Licey of the Dominican Professional Baseball League, this was also to improve his ability in center field as part of an assignment that the D-Backs gave to him.
+Lawlar was named to Arizona's Opening Day roster as an outfielder for the 2026 season.
+On April 2, he hit his first career home run off Reynaldo López of the Atlanta Braves.
+However, the next day, Lawlar was ruled out for six-to-eight weeks after suffering a right wrist fracture.
+The Diamondbacks moved Lawlar to the 60-day injured list on April 7.
+He was activated on June 12.
+On June 20, Lawlar was placed back on the injured list with a hamstring strain.
+He was activated on August 17.